titzehong/BubbleTeaBuddy/README.md

-# BubbleTeaBuddy
+# Bubble Tea Buddy

 A telegram chat bot which tells you the nearest bubble tea shop as well as recommends you drinks.

-Takes in free text.
+## Training

+Tree based classifiers are used to detect intent of incoming user messages.
+To train the intent classifier.

 ## Troubleshooting